jrudolph/sbt-cross-building/README.md

 Add

-    addSbtPlugin("net.virtual-void" % "sbt-cross-building" % "0.5.0")
+    addSbtPlugin("net.virtual-void" % "sbt-cross-building" % "0.6.0")

 to your ``project/plugins.sbt`` and you are ready to go.

+## Features

+ * `sbtVersion in sbtPlugin` sets the target sbt version for your plugin
-Set `sbtVersion in sbtPlugin` to the sbt version you want to build against.
-For example by running
+ * Use the `^^` command in the sbt shell to set the sbt version you want to build against.

-    set sbtVersion in sbtPlugin := "0.11.0"
+   For example, sbt version 0.11.0 is selected by running

+       > ^^0.11.0

    in the sbt console.
+That's basically equivalent to running

+       > set sbtVersion in sbtPlugin := "0.11.0"

+ * Use the `^` command to execute a command for each of the sbt versions defined in the `crossSbtVersions` setting
+ * You can have custom (scala) source directories for particular versions of sbt.
+Currently, both `src/main/scala-sbt-0.x` or `sbt/main/scala-sbt-0.x.y` are supported.
+E.g. a source directory `src/main/scala-sbt-0.11.2` will only be used when building against sbt 0.11.2, a source directory `src/main/scala-sbt-0.11` will be used for any version of sbt 0.11.x.
+ * You can build 0.12.0-Beta2 plugins from sbt 0.11.x.
+The right scala version will be chosen automatically from the version selected.

 ## Known Issues

   - To allow building against other versions of sbt we have to rewrite a bunch of settings which are already defined in sbt itself.
 This may lead to issues, however, we've not experienced any such yet.

-## TODO

-  - Make it possible to build 0.12.x plugins from a plugin 0.11.x build.

 ## License